If you have ideas for CS to consider, a question for the FAQ, or anonymous feedback, you can use the CS Feedback Form.

 Yes, so long as you still have time to satisfy the requirements.
 Even David J. Malan ‘99, who now teaches CS50, didn’t take his first CS course until his sophomore year, when he switched from Government to CS.

-At Harvard there is a variety of courses to achieve this background.
-Most CS concentrators take one of the Math 21, 22, 23, 25 or 55 series.
+At Harvard there are a variety of courses to achieve this background.
+Most CS concentrators take one of Math 21b, 22a, 23a, 25a or 55a or Applied Mathematics 22a.
 The math department has a useful pamphlet detailing the difference between these courses.
 If you are up for it, we find that the emphasis on mathematical proofs in the Math 22 and above series can be very useful for courses in computer science.
-(In particular, Math 23a + 23c can be a good combination for CS concentrators.)

-The CS 121 background page contains information on the mathematical background that is useful for both CS 121 and CS 124, which are courses many CS concentrators take in their sophomore year.
+The CS 121 background page contains information on the mathematical background that is useful for CS 120, CS 121, and CS 124, which are courses many CS concentrators take in their sophomore year.

 Note that these may change.